Facial Development in Jacksonville, FL

 Arch Development: Creating Broad Smiles and Beautiful Faces

 Arch development focuses on how a child’s facial structures, including the jaw, teeth, and surrounding tissues, form and grow during their developmental years.
-Proper facial development is more than just a concern of cosmetic dentistry; supports breathing, speech, chewing, and alignment of the teeth and jaws.
+Cosmetics and esthetics are only one part of the many benefits that facial development achieves; it also supports breathing, speech, chewing, sleep quality and alignment of the teeth and jaws.
 Early intervention helps prevent issues and ensures healthy development.
+For adults, it is still possible to develop the arches.
+These treatments often result in broad, full smiles with minimal dark spaces at the corners of the mouth, known as “dark corridors.”

 The Connection Between Growth & Development & the Airway